Economics

 L11 Econ 480 Labor Economics

 Economic analysis of labor markets.
 Theory and evidence on supply of and demand for labor, explanation of wage and income differentials; impact of education on human skills and productivity.
-Prerequisites: Econ 401 and 413.
+Prerequisite: Econ 401 and Econ 413.

 Credit 3 units.
 A&S IQ: SSC Arch: SSC Art: SSC EN: S